clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## The trigger point

-Inference triggers where a local usage is analyzed, not by scanning call arguments. `analyze-call` publishes an `:infer-call` descriptor ({:entry callstack-entry :ns .. :name .. :arity .. :lookups (volatile! nil)}) when it pushes its callstack frame.
-At the single place where a token resolves to a binding (usages.clj, next to `reg-used-binding!`), the binding is a direct argument of that call exactly when the callstack head equals the stored entry, and the argument index is the current `:arg-types` count. `types/infer-local-usage!` then classifies the callee (once per call, memoized in the volatile) and records the constraint.
-This keeps local recognition structural, `(var x)` and quoted forms never reach the usage path, and a local inside a collection argument fails the head check instead of inheriting the collection's spec.
+Inference triggers where a local usage is analyzed, not by scanning call arguments. `analyze-call` attaches `::types/infer-call [ns name arity]` to the metadata of the callstack entry it pushes, for resolved calls in fn bodies with inferable params.
+At the single place where a token resolves to a binding (usages.clj, next to `reg-used-binding!`), the binding is a direct argument of an inference-eligible call exactly when the callstack head carries that key, and the argument index is the current `:arg-types` count.
+`types/infer-local-usage!` classifies the callee and records the constraint.
+This keeps local recognition structural: `(var x)` and quoted forms never reach the usage path, a local inside a collection argument sits under a `[nil :vector]` head with no key, and there is no stored state to go stale.

-One callstack wart surfaced: `analyze-hof` pushes the hof'd fn as a pseudo-frame ((map inc xs) analyzes under a pretend `[clojure.core inc]` frame), shadowing the hof call's own entry while the remaining args are still positionally the hof's args. `analyze-hof` re-points the `:infer-call` entry at the pseudo-frame.
-Longer term the callstack could mark pseudo-frames so consumers relying on head identity can see through them.
+One callstack wart surfaced: `analyze-hof` pushes the hof'd fn as a pseudo-frame ((map inc xs) analyzes under a pretend `[clojure.core inc]` frame), shadowing the hof call's own entry while the remaining args are still positionally the hof's args.
+The pseudo-frame carries the previous head's `::types/infer-call` forward.
+Longer term callstack entries could become maps, making this key and the pseudo-frame marking plain data (queued as its own refactor, 65 consumer sites, needs benching since entry matching is hot).

-An earlier revision hooked `analyze-call` directly and scanned argument tokens syntactically.
-Behavior and corpus results were identical, the usage-point trigger costs about one percent more allocation and was kept for structural soundness.
+Two earlier revisions: a call-site hook scanning argument tokens syntactically, and a ctx-level descriptor with a memoized classification.
+All three produced identical behavior and corpus results.
+The head-meta version is the smallest and structurally soundest, classification is a few map lookups so the memo was not worth its volatile.

 ## Transitive inference